 28. When the directors or the secretary express concern over a proposal, or, in the case of directors, the company's performance, and those concerns are not settled by the board, they should be put on record in the minutes, at the request of those expressing them.
-Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [X] 29. lish adequate channels for directors nces so require, external counsellin to obtain any counselling they may need to perform g at the company's expense. m their duties, Complies [ X ] Partial compliance [ ] Explanation [ ] 30.
-Regardless of the expertise courses in the appropriate · eir duties, companies should also offer their directo ors refresher Complies [ X ] Explanation [ ] Not applicable [ ] 31. nould clearly indicate the items on v which the board is called upon to adopt a decision o on they may need. r resolution, so • - ·· submit decisions or resolutions not included on the directors present will be necessary for this, leavi - Complies [ X ] Partial compliance [ ] Explanation [ ] 32. - · informed on any changes in the ow dratings agencies of the company a nership of the company and the opinion held by the e significant Complies [ X ] Partial compliance [ ] Explanation [ ] 33. the articles of association, t transacted; organise and co responsible for managing t the chairman should prepare and su pordinate the periodical assessment the board and for its efficient operat irectors, apart from performing the duties assigned abmit to the board a schedule of dates and business of the board and chief executive, if any, of the comion; make sure sufficient time is allotted to the disc to be npany; be sussion of Complies [ X ] Partial compliance [ ] Explanation [ ] 34. powers, apart from those c chairmen, if any; echo the orresponding to them by law: presi concerns of non-executive directors opinion on their concerns, particula cession of the chairman. ciation or regulations of the board should assign the de over board meetings in the absence of the chairs; hold contacts with investors and shareholders to farly regarding the corporate governance of the com man and vice- find out their Complies [ ] Partial compliance [ ] Explanation [ X ] Not applicable [ ]
+Complies [] Partial compliance [] Explanation [] Not applicable [X] 29. s to obtain any counselling they may need to perform their duties, ng at the company's expense.
+Complies [X] Partial compliance [] Explanation [] 30.
+Regardless of the exper perform th neir duties, companies should also offer their directors refresher Complies [X] Explanation [] Not applicable [] 31. - gs should clearly indicate the tudy or obtain in advance the which the board is called upon to adopt a decision or resolution, so ion they may need.
+In exceptional cases, for reasons of urgency, the chairman may submit decisions or resolutions not included on the agenda for approval by the board.
+The prior, express consent of most of the directors present will be necessary for this, leaving due record in the minutes.
+Complies [X] Partial compliance [] Explanation [] 32.
+Directors shall be regularly informed on any changes in the ownership of the company and the opinion held by the significant shareholders, investors and ratings agencies of the company and its group.
+Complies [X] Partial compliance [] Explanation [] 33. the articles of association transacted; organise an responsible for managin on, the chairman should prep d coordinate the periodical a ng the board and for its effici oare and so assessmen ent opera lirectors, apart from performing the duties assigned by law and in ubmit to the board a schedule of dates and business to be t of the board and chief executive, if any, of the company; be tion; make sure sufficient time is allotted to the discussion of s for each director whenever circumstances so require.
+Complies [X] Partial compliance [] Explanation [] 34. powers, apart from tho chairmen, if any; echo t points of view and form se corresponding to them by he concerns of non-executiv law: presi e directors ociation or regulations of the board should assign the following ide over board meetings in the absence of the chairman and vices; hold contacts with investors and shareholders to find out their arly regarding the corporate governance of the company; and Complies [] Partial compliance [] Explanation [X] Not applicable []